Fablehaven: Keys to the Demon Prison

-Fablehaven: Keys to the Demon Prison is the fifth and final installment in the best-selling Fablehaven series by Brandon Mull.
+Fablehaven: Keys to the Demon Prison is the fifth and final installment in the Fablehaven series by Brandon Mull.

 Plot

 Kendra, Seth, and the Knights of the Dawn continue to take the last possible steps to safeguard the keys and locks placed on Zzyzx.
 Graulas asks Seth to recover the Sands of Sanctity to ease his suffering as he dies and Seth agrees.

-Kendra, Seth, and the Knights of the Dawn go to Obsidian Waste, the secret preserve in Australia, to get the Translocater, a magical teleportation device and one of the 5 keys to Zzyzx.
+Kendra, Seth, and the Knights of the Dawn go to Obsidian Waste, the secret preserve in Australia, to get the Translocater, a magical teleportation device and one of the five keys to Zzyzx.
 They are welcomed by the caretaker Laura and twins Camira and Berrigan.
 Laura quickly kills Camira because she was plotting behind their backs, and reveals that many members of the Society of the Evening Star are waiting to ambush them.
 Several members of the Society appear and the group quickly flees to the Obsidian Vault where the Translocater is hidden.
-After a series of trials they get the artifact, only for the Society to capture Seth, Mara, and Berrigan, while Trask, Tanu, and Kendra escape with the Translocater.
+Laura sacrificed herself in order to stall the society from capturing the group and one of the team members Vincent died during the trials.
+After a series of trials they get the artifact, only for the Society to capture Seth, Mara, and Berrigan, while Trask, Tanu, Elise, and Kendra escape with the Translocater.

 After being captured, Seth is summoned to talk with the Sphinx.
 The Sphinx reveals that they are in Living Mirage, the fifth secret preserve, that he is the caretaker of.
 He also tells Seth that he is a shadow charmer and that he has the Font of Immortality and the Oculus, the last artifacts.
-The Sphinx imprisons Seth in the dungeon where Seth befriends Bracken, another prisoner.
+The Sphinx imprisons Seth in the dungeon where Seth reunites with Maddox and befriends Bracken, another prisoner.
 Seth learns that Bracken is a unicorn with no horn and is stuck in human form due to him giving up his third horn to make the Font of Immortality.
 Then he takes Seth to Nagi Luna, a demoness who mentored the Sphinx.
 When Seth and Nagi Luna telepathically communicate, Nagi Luna reveals that she secretly wishes to betray the Sphinx and open Zzyzx on her terms.
 She offers to give Seth power and that they will betray the Sphinx together but Seth refuses.